unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 goals.

 ### Class Meetings (10%)
-The course semester has 15 weeks with five 2-hour scheduled class meetings.
+The course semester has 15 weeks with **five 2-hour scheduled class meetings**.
 These class meetings are structured to create a learning environment supportive of your project work.
 Your responsibility is to be on time, participate in class discussion, share your progress, give feedback, ask